 PURPOSE:

 The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with updated information and guidance on implementing Workforce Innovation and Opportunity Act (WIOA) §243, Integrated Education and Training English Literacy and Civics Education (Integrated EL Civics).
-This updated AEL Letter:

-removes some language related to enrollment targets for Integrated EL Civics programs; and

-removes language related to the assessment of English language learners.
+Specifically, this updated AEL Letter adds a requirement that all English as a Second Language (ESL) services and curricula include a civics component beginning July 1, 2021.

 RESCISSIONS:

-AEL Letter 04-16
+AEL Letter 04-16, Change 1

 BACKGROUND: